vkaraolis/vkaraolis/README.md

-- 👋 Hi, I’m Vicky:)
+- 👋 Hi, I’m Vicky Karaolis:)
-- 👀 I’m interested in sports, yoga, dances and folklore singing.
+- 👀 I’m interested in Automation QA and Java.
 - 🌱 I’m currently learning Manual and Automation QA.
 - 💞️ I’m looking to collaborate on QA.
 - 📫 How to reach me - 0888 776 913, vicky_arsova@yahoo.com